 We will offer Continuing Education Units (CEU) for this course.
 Participants who successfully complete the course requirements will earn a Certificate of Completion and will be eligible to receive 3.0 CEUs.

 Chartered Engineer qualification

 This course can be part of your portfolio to meet the formal education requirements required to both obtain and maintain the Chartered Engineer qualification licensed by KIVI.
 This course can be taken either as part of Initial Professional Development (IPD) or of Continuing Professional Development (CPD) stages.
-See all our online courses for engineers that correspond to the required competencies determined by KIVI.
+Please contact firstname.lastname@example.org for more details and procedures.

 This course is primarily geared towards working professionals.

-This course is aimed at entrepreneurs, business executives, developers and managers who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.
+This course is aimed at business executives, developers, R&D professionals, managers, project engineers and entrepreneurs who are eager to think 'out-of-the-box' about social responsibility and technological innovation within their organization.